 Resources

-Information for representing yourself or a client before the Court of Appeals.
+Information for representing yourself or a client before the U.S. Court of Appeals for the Ninth Circuit.

 About the Court

-The Ninth Circuit Court of Appeals is the federal court of appeals for the largest circuit in the United States.
+The U.S. Court of Appeals for the Ninth Circuit is the federal court of appeals for the largest circuit in the United States.

 Mediation